-- i. qualified for the award of the Degree of Bachelor of Speech and Language Therapy; or - ii. qualified for the award of the Degree of Bachelor of Science, the Degree of Bachelor of Arts, the Degree of Bachelor of Education, the Degree of Bachelor of Engineering - Electrical, or the Degree of Bachelor of Engineering - Mechanical, with relevant undergraduate course work, as approved by the Head of the Department of Communication Disorders; or - iii. been admitted ad eundem statum as entitled to enrol for the degree of Master of Audiology; and - (b) been approved as a candidate for the degree by the Dean of Science.
+- i. qualified for the award of the Degree of Bachelor of Speech and Language Therapy; or - ii. qualified for the award of the Degree of Bachelor of Science, the Degree of Bachelor of Arts, the Degree of Bachelor of Engineering - Electrical, the Degree of Bachelor of Engineering - Mechanical, the Degree of Bachelor of Teaching and Learning (Early Childhood), or tthe Degree of Bachelor of Teaching and Learning (Primary), with relevant undergraduate course work, as approved by the Head of the Department of Communication Disorders: or - iii. been admitted ad eundem statum as entitled to enrol for the degree of Master of Audiology; and - (b) been approved as a candidate for the degree by the Dean of Science.